Monocular Camera Mapping with Pose-Guided Optimization: Enhancing Marking-Level HD Map Accuracy: CONCLUSIONS FUTURE WORK

 \section{CONCLUSIONS \& FUTURE WORK}

-This paper proposes a highly feasible framework for building a marking-level HD map using one or more monocular cameras, in which the homography matrix for IPM and the map are optimized at the same time.
+This paper proposes a pose-guided optimization framework for building a marking-level HD map with accurate markings positions using one or more monocular cameras, in which the homography matrix for IPM and the map are optimized at the same time.
 We evaluate the map accuracy in two test scenarios.
-The marking corner coordinates accuracy can be close to centimeter level, and the IPM matrix accuracy is similar to that of manually calibrated.
-We highlight that it is a highly feasible and easy-to-extend solution to building HD maps at a low cost.
-In the future, we will extend the marking types to a wider range to generalize the method further.
+The marking corner coordinates accuracy can be close to centimeter level, and the IPM matrix accuracy is similar to manually calibrated.
+We highlight that it is a feasible and easy-to-extend solution to building HD maps at a low cost.
+In the future, we will extend the marking types to a wider range and generalize the method further.